leiz-me/pueue/README.md

  - If no keys are given, send the signal to all running processes.
 If the signal is `sigint`, `sigterm` or `sigkill` the daemon will be paused.

-`pueue show --key --watch ` Show the output of `--key` or the oldest running process.
+`pueue show --watch -k [key]` Show the output of `key` or the oldest running process.
     `show --watch` will continually show the stdout output of the subprocess in a `curses` session.
     `show` without `--watch` will print the stderr as well.
 This can be useful if the subprocess prompts for user input (This is often piped to stderr).

 `pueue log [keys...]` Print the output and status of all finished processes or of the specified finished processes.
-`pueue send 'input'` Send a string to the subprocess's stdin.
+`pueue send [input]` Send a string to the subprocess's stdin.
 In case a process prompts for user input, you can use this to interact with the subprocess.
 The stdin pipe is flushed after every `send` command.
 To simulate a `\n` you need to add a newline in your string:

         pueue send 'y